An E.U. diplomat went to Moscow to build bridges. It didn’t go well.

 He had wanted to “test if the Russian authorities are interested in a serious attempt to reverse the deterioration of our relations and seize the opportunity to have a more constructive dialogue,” Borrell told skeptical lawmakers at the European Parliament.
 “The answer has been clear.
 No. They are not.”

-Borrell’s growing roster of critics say that was obvious even before he touched down in Moscow on Thursday, days after the country’s main opposition leader, Alexei Navalny, was sentenced to more than two-and-a-half years in a penal colony because he failed to report to a probation officer after being attacked in Siberia with a deadly nerve agent.
-Some E.U. foreign ministers, especially those of former communist countries in eastern Europe, warned Borrell against going.
+Borrell’s growing roster of critics say that was obvious even before he touched down in Moscow on Thursday, days after the country’s main opposition leader, Alexei Navalny, was sentenced to more than 2½ years in a penal colony because he failed to report to a probation officer after being attacked in Siberia with a deadly nerve agent.
+Some E.U. foreign ministers, especially those of former communist countries in Eastern Europe, warned Borrell against going.

 But the Spanish diplomat and E.U. high representative for foreign affairs said he wanted to test the efficacy of face-to-face contacts, joining a line of Western politicians who have attempted their own reboot of Russian relations, only to be disappointed.

-Although his trip did not improve Europe’s ties with Russia, it may have aligned Brussels better with Washington at a time when President Biden is taking a new, harder line against the Kremlin after four years in which former president Donald Trump often appeared hesitant to criticize Russian President Vladimir Putin.
+Although his trip did not improve Europe’s ties with Russia, it may have aligned Brussels better with Washington at a time when President Biden is taking a new, harder line against the Kremlin after four years in which President Donald Trump often appeared hesitant to criticize Russian President Vladimir Putin.

 French President Emmanuel Macron has also pushed for more dialogue with Putin, worrying European Russia skeptics, who say that any normalization will only embolden a leader they say has assassinated his enemies, invaded neighboring nations and endangered the world during his 21 years in office.

-Borrell’s reversal followed a bravura performance by his counterpart, Russian Foreign Minister Sergey Lavrov, who has delighted in skewering opponents during his 17 years in office — sometimes without their realizing what is happening.
+Borrell’s reversal followed a bravura performance by his counterpart, Russian Foreign Minister Sergei Lavrov, who has delighted in skewering opponents during his 17 years in office — sometimes without their realizing what is happening.

 Lavrov appeared solicitous toward Borrell on Friday at the outset of a joint news conference, pausing to make sure the Spaniard was able to use his translation headset.
-Then he blasted the European Union as an “unreliable partner” and questioned its human rights record — while Borrell stood awkwardly to the side, a half smile occasionally playing across his face.
+Then he blasted the European Union as an “unreliable partner” and questioned its human rights record — while Borrell stood awkwardly to the side, a half-smile occasionally playing across his face.

 When Borrell did get a chance to speak, he was baited by questions from pro-Kremlin media outlets into criticizing U.S. policy toward Cuba.
 He also said that Europe should authorize the Russian-made Sputnik V coronavirus vaccine.
 A paper published last week in the Lancet showed 92 percent efficacy for the Russian-developed shot — but Russian leaders have also been eager to use it to gain political leverage.